 Status of Trinity Railway Express PTC Implementation

-- 16 of 17 TRE locomotives and cab cars have been fully equipped and are PTC operable.
+- All TRE locomotives and cab cars have been fully equipped and are PTC operable.

 - All TRE track segments are completed and PTC-compliant.

-- All required radio towers have been installed.
+- All required radio towers are installed, but not yet operable.

 - Required PTC spectrum is available and ready for use.

 - All wayside hardware has been installed.